openmc-dev/openmc/docs/source/methods/physics.rst

 bank.
 In a subsequent generation, these fission bank sites are used as starting source sites.

+The above description is similar for the multi-group mode except the data are provided as group-wise data instead of in a continuous-energy format.
+In this case, the outgoing energy of the fission neutrons are represented as histograms by way of either the nu-fission matrix or chi vector.

 -----------------------------------------
 Secondary Angles and Energy Distributions
 -----------------------------------------

+Note that this section is specific to continuous-energy mode since the multi-group scattering process has already been described including the secondary energy and angle sampling.

 For any reactions with secondary neutrons, it is necessary to sample secondary angle and energy distributions.
 This includes elastic and inelastic scattering,